Charged particle motion and radiation in strong electromagnetic fields: Applications

 Electrons in a static magnetic field can have their spins aligned parallel or antiparallel to the magnetic field, taking this as the canonical quantization axis.
 The asymmetric probability of photon emission associated with a change of the electron spin (a spin-flip transition) leads to radiative polarization of the electron population, in the so-called Sokolov-Ternov effect~\cite{SokolovTernov}.
 In storage rings with GeV electron beams and magnetic fields of a few Tesla, the characteristic polarization time ranges from minutes to hours~\cite{mane.rpp.2005}.
 An equivalent phenomenon is predicted to occur at the magnetic node of the standing wave formed by two counterpropagating, circularly polarized lasers~\cite{delsorbo.pra.2017}: the magnitude of the rotating electric field is such that the polarization time is only a few femtoseconds.
 The orbit at this node is, however, unstable~\cite{kirk.ppcf.2016}, which restricts the degree of polarization attainable to approximately 30\%~\cite{delsorbo.ppcf.2018}.

 Radiative polarization should also occur in the collision between a high-energy electron beam and a single laser pulse.
 However, as the magnetic field in a linearly polarized laser oscillates, the polarization built up in one half-cycle is lost in the following half-cycle; even for ultrashort laser pulses, where the asymmetry between field oscillations is greatest, the degree of polarization is limited to less than one per cent~\cite{seipt.pra.2018}.
 To increase this, it is necessary to break that symmetry, which could be accomplished by using a two-colour laser pulse~\cite{song.pra.2019,seipt.pra.2019}.
 Simulations indicate that an \emph{average} polarization degree of up to 17\% could be achieved in the collision of a 5-GeV electron beam with a 160-fs laser pulse that has $a_0 = 16$ and 30\% of its energy in the second harmonic~\cite{seipt.pra.2019}; or 11\% for a 2-GeV electron beam and a 30-fs laser pulse with $a_0 = 100$ and 25\% of its energy in the second harmonic~\cite{song.pra.2019}.
-However, as the radiative energy loss and spin polarization are correlated, post-selection of electrons below a certain energy can be used to increase the polarization degree to 60\%, at the cost of reducing the yield~\cite{song.pra.2019,seipt.pra.2019}.
+However, as the radiative energy loss and spin polarization are correlated, post-selection of electrons below a certain energy can be used to increase the polarization degree to 60\%, at the cost of reducing the yield~\cite{song.pra.2019,seipt.pra.2019}. {Recent studies also suggest that the spin-field coupling can be enhanced by the use of short, quasi-unipolar laser pulses \cite{aleksandrov.pra.2020, rosanov.jetl.2021}.}

 Alternatively, spin-dependent radiation reaction in an elliptically polarized (EP) laser pulse can cause an initially unpolarized electron beam to split into two angularly separated beams with opposite polarization degrees: provided the degree of ellipticity is a few per cent, and the laser pulse duration is approximately five cycles, post-selection of one of the beams yields a polarization degree of up to 65\% for an electron initial energy of 4 GeV and $a_0 = 100$~\cite{li.prl.2019}.
 An asymmetry in the angular profile of the radiation, emitted when an initially polarized electron beam collides with such an EP laser pulse, has been proposed as a means of diagnosing the polarization degree of that electron beam~\cite{li.prap.2019}.
 We note that in all the above cases, the spin polarization occurs in the transverse direction.